What is Milos island famous for?

 The colorful beach-by buildings (sirmata): Milos is also recognizable for the colorful fishing villages by the sea.
 The small cottages carved into volcanic rocks and directly next to the sea have rainbow colored wooden doors, used to have as main purpose the storing of fishing boats to protect them from the winter weather.
 Nowadays only a few remain with their old purpose, most have been turned into unique residencies.
 They are called “Sirmata” and the most representative ones are found in Klima village.

 The dazzling sunsets: Not only Santorini is famous for its astonishing sunset.
 The view from Panagia Korfiatissa at Plaka during sunset is rivalling the one of Oia.
 As the sun goes down, take a look at cape Vani at the other side of the island, and Antimilos, the islet west of Milos, as they gradually disappear in the lilac-colored sky.
-Other spots with awsome sunset view are Klima village and beaches like Plathiena or Triades and Agios Ioannis at the west side of Milos island.
+Other spots with awesome sunset view are Klima village and beaches like Plathiena or Triades and Agios Ioannis at the west side of Milos island.

 The volcanic environment: Small thermal springs, white-rock moonlike beaches, colorful mines.
 All these are the result of the action of the island volcanoes, found at the southern part, near Agia Kyriaki beach.
 There is no recent action and the volcanoes are considered inactive, but their presence is what makes the island so unique.
 There are different volcanic rock formations on the island, with obsidian being the most iconic among them.
 The many mines on the island extract (or used to) perlite, bentonite, baryte, sulfur, kaolin, pozzolan, etc.